pyquint/bookie/README.md

 - [ ] Improve web design.
 Least priority.

 # Development Setup
 Controbutions to the project are welcome!
-The steps below are for Windows only, but with a few tweaks, they can apply to Unix/macOS.
+The steps below are for Windows only, but with a few tweaks they can also apply to Unix/macOS.

 Follow the steps below to set up your local development environment:

 1. Create a prject directory and set up a virtual environment.

 ```
-> cd path\to\bookie
 > python -m venv .venv
 ```